 2) Itinerary Form – This will involve setting out a planned day to day itinerary (to include any additional activities, excursions, etc.), contact details for all those going and their next of kin details.

 3) Full Travel Insurance – In most cases, it is strongly recommended to take out travel insurance through the University Insurance Department.
 They offer a bespoke policy at £18 per person.
 (Note: The trip risk assessment needs to be approved by the Sports Safety Officer before travel insurance will be issued).
-Click on the following link for full details:
+Application forms must be submitted no later than four weeks before the departure date otherwise they may not be accepted.
+All application forms need to be signed not only by the applicant but the Trip Organiser.
+Applications forms may not be accepted if not signed by both parties.
+Click on the following links for full details:

 Tour participants can obtain their own travel insurance (travelling on University business) but such policies should be on a par with the benefits of the University scheme.